mbabynames search ✿

 Saoirse Celeste

-"noble and strong" (Saoirse) meets "heavenly" (Celeste).
+"freedom" (Saoirse) meets "heavenly" (Celeste).
 The combination reads as complete.
 Neither name overshadows the other.
 Saoirse is 1 syllable.
 Celeste at 2 adds length and rhythm.

 Heritage picks